maisken/lucson-mk1.maisken.com/README.md

 # Overview
 ![Top view of LUCSON MK I](/images/top_view.jpg)

 The LUCSON MK I has only one sticker: golden background, black font, all uppercase "LUCSON MK I".
-No other stickers nor mentions of a brand name, address or other references.
+No other stickers nor mentions of a registered brand name, address or other references.

 On the front, we find the slot where the vinyl is loaded, with a black button on the left, to release the vinyl; the button pops further out when the vinyl is inserted.
 Two dials allows for adjustment of "TONO" (*tone*) and "VOLUME" (that actually spells the same in Italian and English!).